kevinsea/Insight-Wiki-Stage/Insight-6.md

 	conn.DeleteMany<Beer>(new { Gravity = 1 });

 * JB: If it's not too hard, yes.
 I'm not sure how many people will know to use this.
+* CH: Writing a WHERE clause as an object strikes me as a bit weird.

 An alternate version of this could use Expressions.
 This is nice, because then we can use **operators**.